"Why would contractors do work which they aren't paid?"

 g. the client-provided services being unavailable, being of insufficient quantity, not provided to the point specified, or provided late

-h. the client-supplied equipment or materials arriving late, in insufficient quantities, or not to the correct quality
+h. the client-supplied construction equipment or materials arriving late, in insufficient quantities, or not to the correct quality

 5. changes in specifications